New Food Lion opens Wednesday in former Bi-Lo store near Charleston

 "We are proud to have been a member of this community since 1984," said Tyrell McPherson, store manager.

 On Oct.
-28, the store will feature the company’s new Food Lion To-Go curbside pick-up service.
+28, the store will offer the company’s new Food Lion To-Go curbside pickup service.
 Customers can visit www. shop.foodlion.com, enter one of the participating ZIP codes, and select the Goose Creek store or the closest participating store.

 Food Lion offers two other stores in Goose Creek on College Park Road and Red Bank Road.
 The College Park Road supermarket also will offer the new To-Go service along with stores at Ashley Crossing Shopping Center in West Ashley and on Maybank Highway on Johns Island.